 WHAT TO PACK FOR THE CUSCO RAINBOW MOUNTAIN HIKE

-Due to the sporadic Rainbow Mountain weather conditions be sure to pack warm clothing as it gets very cold at high altitudes, suncream to protect you from the stronger than usual UV rays, comfortable hiking shoes or boots (joggers would suffice), a rain jacket, plenty of drinking water and of course your brightest, colourful poncho that you bought from the San Pedro Market in Cusco!
+Due to the sporadic weather conditions, be sure to pack warm clothing as it gets very cold at high altitudes, suncream to protect you from the stronger than usual UV rays, comfortable hiking shoes or boots (joggers would suffice), a rain jacket, plenty of drinking water and of course your brightest, colorful poncho that you bought from the San Pedro Market in Cusco!

 VINICUNCA RAINBOW MOUNTAIN – IS IT WORTH IT?

 Though don’t let this information change your mind too quickly on whether or not it’s worth it, because there are ways to have the Rainbow Mountain viewpoint entirely to yourself for sunrise and sunset.
 (I’ll get to that in just a minute!)

 Yes, that’s right, 4,000 people.
 Though, if you visit this famous mountain in Peru during the rainy season (November – April) there are fewer crowds, but you’ll have to pray to the Peruvian gods for good weather!

 HOW TO EXPERIENCE RAINBOW MOUNTAIN WITHOUT THE CROWDS

-But wait, there’s more!
-Just when you thought this Ausangate Trek couldn’t get any better, we woke again the following morning at 3am to make the same one-hour hike from our campsite back to Rainbow Mountain for sunrise.
+But wait… there’s more!
+Just when you thought this Ausangate Trek couldn’t get any better, we woke again the following morning at 3 am to make the same one-hour hike from our campsite back to Cusco Rainbow Mountain for sunrise.

 Killa Expeditions also offer day tours to Rainbow Mountain if you’re not up for a 7-Day Ausangate Trek.
-This particular Rainbow Mountain Peru Tour is tailor-made to leave Cusco at 3am to ensure you get to the 7 Color Mountain as early as possible to beat the crowds.
+This particular Rainbow Mountain Tour is tailor-made to leave Cusco at 3 am to ensure you get to the 7 Color Mountain as early as possible to beat the crowds.

-Book Now ∼ Rainbow Mountain Day Tour
+Book Now → Rainbow Mountain Day Tour

-Sunset at Rainbow Mountain Cusco
+Rainbow Mountain Tour

 Now for some pros to joining a Rainbow Mountain Tour.
 The entire Rainbow Mountain trekking experience in itself is phenomenal and I urge you to appreciate the other surrounding landscapes in the valley aside from the famous Montana de Siete Colores.

-The Rainbow Mountain day tour includes a pick up from your hotel in Cusco at 3am and the journey from Cusco to Rainbow Mountain is approximately a three-hour drive.
+The Rainbow Mountain day tour includes a pick-up from your hotel in Cusco at 3 am and the journey from Cusco to Rainbow Mountain is approximately a three-hour drive.
 A boxed breakfast with hot drinks is included in the morning before beginning the hike at the trailhead to Rainbow Mountain.

-Along the trail you can expect to see flowing streams fed from glacier lakes, local villages and their communities, herds of alpacas, llamas and vicunas, snow-capped mountains and glimpses of the Ausangate peak!
+Along the trail you can expect to see flowing streams fed from glacier lakes, local villages and their communities, herds of alpacas, llamas and vicunas, snow-capped mountains, and glimpses of the Ausangate peak!
 Convinced yet?

 Hiking Vinicunca Rainbow Mountain

-5, 200 meters above sea level on the Rainbow Mountain hike
+5, 200 meters above sea level

-The Red Valley – Peru Rainbow Mountains
+The Red Valley

-BEST PLACES TO STAY IN CUSCO
+WHERE TO STAY IN CUSCO

-Cusco has hundreds of accommodation options to choose from, so I have narrowed it down to a few of my personal favourite places to stay in Cusco to fit the needs of budget backpackers and luxury travellers.
-See the list of accommodations below that I personally recommend:
+Cusco has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Cusco to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 Luxury: JW Marriott El Convento Cusco